At Veebit we build game-changing products using advanced psychometrics in big data environments.

-Chris Han is the Chair of the Veebit Research Committee and is responsible for the development and implementation of the company’s psychometric measurement models.
+Chris Han is the Chair of the Veebit Research Committee, Emeritus and is responsible for the development and implementation of the company’s psychometric measurement models.
 He is also the Director of the psychometric team at the Graduate Management Admission Council (GMAC) where he is responsible for developing new and innovative approaches to improve the measurement efficiency and test experience, conducting studies and investigations of the validity of the interpretations and decisions made based on GMAT® exam data, and conducting innovative research efforts related to GMAC exams.
 Chris received a PhD in Research and Evaluation Methods from the University of Massachusetts at Amherst, has been widely recognized for his work in the field of psychometrics, including receiving the Alicia Cascallar Award for an Outstanding Paper by an Early Career Scholar in 2012 and the Jason Millman Promising Measurement Scholar Award in 2013 from the National Council on Measurement in Education (NCME).
 Chris’s work is widely published and he has developed several psychometric software programs which are used widely in the measurement field.

 Gabriela Czarnek is an Associate Psychometrician at Veebit and serves as the Psychology Research Manager.
 Her work is focused on building psychometric models for personality, values, and attitudes with applications in different settings, e.g., education, human resources, finance, and marketing.
 Gabriela currently serves as a Postdoctoral Researcher at Jagiellonian University in Cracow Poland, following a term as a Visiting Researcher at the Psychometrics Centre at the Judge Business School, Cambridge University.
-She holds a Ph.D. in Psychology from Jagiellonian University, Cracow (Poland).
+She holds a Ph.D. in Psychology from Jagiellonian University.
 She also has a training in Educational Measurement, with a focus on psychometrics and statistical analysis.
 Her research interests are focused on psychometrics, social cognition, and psychophysiology.